Prince (1787 ship): Career

 On her way back from Buenos Aires, Prince stopped at Cadiz.
 She arrived back at Bristol with the same crew she had arrived at Buenos Aires with.
 On her return, her owners advertised her for sale, describing her as being of 270 tons burthen, sheathed with copper, and built for the enslaving trade.

-4th enslaving voyage (1790–1791): Captain Micheal Hainsley (or Hansby, or Hansley, or Hensley) sailed from Bristol on 27 April 1790 to acquire captives at Bonny.
+4th voyage transporting enslaved people (1790–1791): Captain Micheal Hainsley (or Hansby, or Hansley, or Hensley) sailed from Bristol on 27 April 1790 to acquire captives at Bonny.
 Prince arrived at Port Royal on 22 November with 363 captives.
 She had left Bristol with 40 crew members and she arrived at Port Royal with 35.
 She left Port Royal on 4 January 1791 and arrived back at Bristol on 10 February.

 At the time Prince sailed Thomas Jones was her sole owner.
 Of her original crew, 35 were still on board when she reached Jamaica.
 Between 2 November and 6 December 1790 her captain discharged 22 crew members.
 The on 4 January 1791, she enlisted 13 new crew members.

-5th enslaving voyage (1791–1792): Captain Samuel Roscow (or Roscoe), sailed from Bristol on 29 July 1791.
+5th voyage transporting enslaved people (1791–1792): Captain Samuel Roscow (or Roscoe), sailed from Bristol on 29 July 1791.
 Prince acquired captives at Bonny and arrived at Jamaica on 1 April 1792.
 She had left Bristol with 37 crew members and she arrived with 31.
 She left Jamaica on 21 May, and arrived back at Bristol on 9 July.

-Prince had departed Bristol with 37 crew; she returned with 19.
+Prince had departed Bristol with 37 crew members; she returned with 19.
 While she was at Bonny, four of her original crew died.
 One man enlisted on Ceres.
 Prince arrived at St Vincent with 31 crew members.
 She discharged 17 there or at Jamaica.
 One man had died on 28 March, while she was on her way from St Vincent to Jamaica.
 Before she left for Bristol she enlisted six new crew members.

-6th enslaving voyage (1792–1794): Captain James Gordon, or possibly Jones, sailed from Bristol on 2 November 1792.
+6th voyage transporting enslaved people (1792–1794): Captain James Gordon, or possibly Jones, sailed from Bristol on 2 November 1792.
 Prince acquired captives at Bonny and delivered 285 to Kingston, Jamaica, on 19 August 1793.
 She had sailed with 32 crew members and she had 23 when she arrived at Kingston.
 She sailed from Kingston on 4 February 1794 and arrived at London on 7 May.

 On her way to Jamaica, Prince stopped at Nevis.
 She sailed from there on 12 August 1793, in a hurricane.
 She arrived at Jamaica with 23 crew members and discharged 19 there.
 She enlisted nine new crew members before she left Jamaica.
 She discharged one man in Dover Roads on her way home and arrived at London with 12 crew members.

 Thomas Jones sold Prince to Camden, Calvert and King, of London.

 While Prince was returning from her sixth enslaving voyage war with France had broken out.
 Captain Robert Bibby acquired a letter of marque on 28 October 1794.